GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

 17.1 Connector/J Community Support

-   Oracle provides assistance to the user community by means of its mailing lists.
+   Oracle provides assistance to the userBean community by means of its mailing lists.
 For Connector/J related issues, you can get help from experienced users by using the MySQL and Java mailing list.
 Archives and subscription information is